38th BS November 1943

 The wreckage of this bomber settled at a depth of 18" or partially exposed during low tide.
 During the crash, the tail section broke off rear of the bomb bay scattering bombs and the tail section landed upside down.
 The front half of the bomber impacted nose first then spun to the right.
 The bottom of the nose section was badly damaged and torn.
 Rear of the co-pilot's position was torn, allowing the three survivors to escape.

 Recovery of Remains

 After helping the survivors, Dr. Feves entered the wreckage and found the bodies of six of the crew: Van Vleet, Horney, Rogers, Underwood, Bailey and Busch.
 The recovered remains were placed into a life raft and moved ashore then placed in a tent under guard until wooden crates arrived to use as burial boxes.

 On January 22, 1944 the recovered remains were buried in Marine Cemetery No. 33 on Tarawa (Betio) at a depth of 4' with temporary grave markers.
 Later, the remains of

 another member of the crew, presumed to be from this B-24 was recovered and buried in Marine Cemetery no. 33 at plot 13, row 3, grave 2.

 In March 1946 the graves of these crew members were exhumed and relocated to Lone Pine Cemetery on Tarawa (Betio).
-Afterwards, the remains of Busch were exhumed and transported to U. S. Army Mausoleum at Schofield Barracks on Oahu then transported to the United States for permanent burial
+One of the sets of remains was designated unknown X-File (X-14), these remains were later identified as Van Vleet.
+Afterwards, the remains of Busch were exhumed and transported to U. S. Army Mausoleum at Schofield Barracks on Oahu then transported to the United States for permanent burial.

 Horney is buried at Holy Cross Cemetery in Lebanon, PA.